 Medigap plans – sold by private insurance companies – offer supplemental benefits to fill gaps in Original Medicare coverage.
 The plans – also known as Medicare supplement insurance – offer combinations of benefits, covering expenses ranging from copayments and deductibles to foreign travel emergency expenses and preventive care.
 Find out how to enroll and what Medigap coverage costs.

-You are eligible to enroll in a Medigap policy – without the possibility of being denied coverage – during the six months beginning the first month you turn 65 and you receive coverage under Medicare Part B. If you do not enroll during that initial window of opportunity, insurers have the right to deny you coverage.
+You are eligible to enroll in a Medigap policy – without the possibility of being denied coverage – during a six-month window that begins the first month that you’re at least 65 years old and are also enrolled in Medicare Part B. If you apply for coverage after that six-month window has ended, insurers in most states have the right to reject your application or charge you more based on your medical history.

 Medigap protections – also known as “guaranteed issue rights” – require insurance carriers by law to offer you a Medigap policy, prohibiting the carrier from denying you coverage or charging you more for coverage based on reasons that include pre-existing conditions – as long as you enroll during your initial enrollment period or during limited special enrollment periods that are triggered by certain qualifying events.